Politics of Virginia: Federal elections

 In federal elections since 2006, both parties have seen successes.
 Republican Senator George Allen lost close races in 2006, to Democratic newcomer Jim Webb, and again in 2012, to Webb's replacement, former Governor Tim Kaine.
 In 2008, Democrats won both United States Senate seats; former Democratic Governor Mark Warner was elected to replace retiring Republican John Warner (no relation).
 The state went Republican in 11 out of 12 presidential elections from 1948 to 2004, including 10 in a row from 1968 to 2004.
 However, Democrat Barack Obama carried Virginia's 13 electoral votes in both the 2008 and 2012 presidential elections.

 In the 2010 elections, Republicans won three United States House of Representatives seats from the Democrats.
-Of the state's eleven seats in the House of Representatives, Democrats hold seven and Republicans hold four.
-The state is widely considered blue-leaning, a trend that moves parallel with the growth of the Washington D.C. and Richmond suburbs.
+Of the state's eleven seats in the House of Representatives, Democrats and Republicans both hold five, with one vacant seat.
+The state is considered moderately blue-leaning, a trend that moves parallel with the growth of the Washington D.C. and Richmond suburbs but has been recognized as a swing state by some in light of the 2021 GOP wave.
 A Federal District Court redrew the malapportioned 3rd District as violating the Voting Rights Act for the 2016 election.
 That allowed Virginians to choose an additional Representative from the 4th District, and added one to the Democratic total.
 In the 2018 elections, Democrats flipped 3 seats and obtained a 7–4 majority for the first time since 2008.
 In the 2022 elections, Democrats lost one of those seats in the 2nd district and were reduced to 6–5.